-E-Commerce Platform Battle: Shopify VS. Craft Commerce, Performance Analysis
+E-Commerce Website Battle: Shopify VS. Craft Commerce, Performance Analysis

 Are you looking to make money online?
 Or perhaps, you’ve been wanting to transform and expand your brick-and-mortar business by entering the digital space?

 Either way, you’ll need a dependable e-commerce platform to carve out your own online store without worrying about coding skills and web design.

 Both E-commerce platforms have been instrumental in creating websites for conducting internet business, so it’s only fair to shed the spotlight on these two.

 Shopify and Craft Commerce are loaded with designs and features created explicitly for E-commerce platforms.
 They are made to be user friendly, so you won’t have a hard time getting started.
 There’s no need to get involved with the nitty-gritty and the technicalities of it all.

 However, they differ in so many ways.
 These differences set them apart from their competitors and, of course, from each other.

 Their most notable difference is their E-commerce platform type.